jkguiang/rtt-lab/kubernetes/README.md

 # RTT Lab: Kubernetes
 Since the RTT client and server are Docker containers, we can easily deploy them as pods on a Kubernetes cluster to get real network delays.
 The instructions below detail how to set this up.
-Note: this was done using [PRP](https://ucsd-prp.gitlab.io/) resources, so some additional (albiet minor) configuration will certainly be required to set this up on any other system.
+Note: this was done using [PRP](https://ucsd-prp.gitlab.io/) resources, so some additional (albeit minor) configuration will certainly be required to set this up on any other system.

 ## Set up the server pod
 1. Tar up the inputs directory